Contact Us for a Consultation 903-458-9108

 Who gets the house?

-Will I need to receive or pay alimony?
+Will I need to receive or pay spousal maintenance?

-Texas law does allow either spouse to get alimony, however, it is certainly not awarded in every case.
-To qualify for alimony, one spouse has to prove that they have been negatively affected financially by the divorce.
-Some examples of cases where alimony has been awarded include spouses who have a disability that prevent them from working to support themselves, spouses who are caring for disables children, or spouses who have taken time off work to care for a child.
+Texas law does allow either spouse to get alimony (spousal maintenance), however, it is certainly not awarded in every case.
+To qualify for alimony, one spouse must prove that they have been negatively affected financially by the divorce.
+Some examples of cases where alimony has been awarded include spouses who have a disability that prevents them from working to support themselves, spouses who are caring for disabled children, or spouses who have taken time off work to care for a child.

 If you would like more information, contact us today to schedule your consultation at 903-458-9108.